RebornBeat/HALO-AD-Hierarchical-Array-Layered-Optical-Air-Defense-Research-Framework-/software/perception/perception_spec.md

 ### 6.1 Frame Hierarchy

 1. **World Frame:** Fixed ECEF/ENU frame.
 2. **Mast Frame:** Attached to the mast structure.
 3. **Sensor Frame:** Attached to the specific sensor on the mast.

 ### 6.2 Mast-Frame Stabilization

 Masts are not perfectly rigid.
-Wind and structural resonance cause **vibration and sway**.
+Wind and structural resonance cause vibration and sway.

-**Modeling Sway:**
-- Simulated as a low-frequency sinusoidal offset + high-frequency jitter.
-- The `SimulatedMast` struct updates its `pose` every simulation tick.
+**Modeling Sway:** Simulated as low-frequency sinusoidal offset + high-frequency jitter. `SimulatedMast` struct updates its `pose` every simulation tick.

-**Correction:**
-- The perception layer uses `omni-sense-frames::BodyFrameStabilizer` (configured for mast frames).
-- It subtracts the mast's IMU-estimated motion from the sensor observation.
-- **Result:** Stable tracks in the World/Zone frame, even if the mast is swaying.
+**Correction:** `omni-sense-frames::BodyFrameStabilizer` (configured for mast frames) subtracts IMU-estimated mast motion from sensor observations.
+Result: stable tracks in World/Zone frame even when the mast sways.

 ---

 ## 7. Time Synchronization

-Masts are geographically distributed.
-Synchronization is critical.

 ### 7.1 Simulation Clock

-All simulated sensors share a **monotonic simulation clock**.
-There is no clock drift in the simulation.
+All simulated sensors share a monotonic simulation clock.
+No clock drift in simulation.

 ### 7.2 Latency Modeling

-While the clock is perfect, the **transport latency** is modeled:
+Transport latency is modeled even though the clock is perfect:

 ```toml
 [perception.network]